nincns/pi-top-Zeta-OmniBot/README.md

 ## How it works

 In principle, the functionality is very simple, you start the bot_start.py which starts all sub-processes.
 Including the 4 scripts for movement, rotation, servo and measurement.
 As soon as there is a YAML file with the required instructions in the "message" folder, it will be executed.
 Feedback is written to a msg_ file for further processing.
 The executed driving or moving command is moved to the "store" folder.
 Timestamps and consecutive numbers help to sort better.

+## Flask Application server (server)

+Parallel to the 4 function scripts, the web server is also started, which presents the possible inputs as a web form.
+When entering the values, they are processed as well as in the console program, files are generated and the robot is moved.

+## Initial process:

+At the beginning, the wheels are briefly rotated to turn all to the same measuring mark.
+Although only one wheel is used as a reference, it would not be necessary if you accept slight deviations in the distance.
+But it looks nicer if all 4 return values of the wheels are identical.